extraordy/rh-sso-docs/Administration.md

   their SAML requests.

-- **Force POST Binding**: force the POST binding even if the origin request was was a Redirect binding.
+- **Force POST Binding**: force the POST binding even if the origin request was a Redirect binding.
 By default the response is on the same kind of binding as the request.

 - **Front Channel Logout**: when enabled require a browser redirect to logout.